GoogleCloudPlatform/python-docs-samples/notebooks/rendered/bigquery-basics.md

 print("Client creating using default project: {}".format(client.project))
 ```

-    Client creating using default project: your-project-id

-Alternatively, you can explicitly specify a project when constructing the client:
+To explicitly specify a project when constructing the client, set the `project` parameter:

 ```python